Best Practices look backward, providing advice that worked in the past; Next Practices focus on what to do in the time ahead.

 But when we limit ourselves to the best that others are doing, two things happen.

-First, we blind ourselves to the reality that our world is constantly changing, that the best practices of today may become quickly obsolete.
+First, we blind ourselves to the reality that our world is constantly changing, that the “best” of today may become quickly obsolete.
 As examples, we only need look at how the music & publishing industries continue to cling to outmoded business models as digital distribution becomes commonplace.

-And second, we don’t think about next practices: ways we might come up with something better.
+And second, we don’t think about ways we might come up with something better.
 Example?
-Unlike the rest of the airline industry, Southwest Airlines has been profitable for 37 consecutive years, not by implementing well-established best practices of the fiercely competitive air transportation business but by introducing new ways (flying out of smaller airports, standardizing airline fleets, employee profit-sharing etc.) to satisfy customers and grow their market.
+Unlike the rest of the airline industry, Southwest Airlines has been profitable for 37 consecutive years.
+Not by implementing well-established practices of the fiercely competitive air transportation business but by introducing new ways (flying out of smaller airports, standardizing airline fleets, employee profit-sharing etc.) to satisfy customers and grow their market.

-But, if we restrict ourselves to best practices, then at best we’ll maintain the status quo, with the ever-present danger that at any time a competitor could make our industry’s best practices second best.
+But, if we restrict ourselves to what’s currently best, then at best we’ll maintain the status quo, with the ever-present danger that at any time a competitor could make our industry’s best practices second best.
 Instead, focus on next practices.
 Doing this allows us to be open to reinventing our work, leading us to the potential of a profitable (and interesting) future.